kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/SymptomMedia/README.md

 ## Some of OCLC's notes for this stanza

-In this definition, substitute your institution's username and password for someuser and somepass.
+In this definition, substitute your institution's username and password for {user} and {password}.

 To access this definition, you will need to construct a URL similar to: